-Check Item Criteria Precaution Check that ground cables of the PACK, PCS, RCM, LTMS, and LCC are connected.
-None If the ground cables are not connected, contact your vendor.
-Check whether the BAT+ and BAT- terminals on the RCM side are connected to cables, and whether the general power terminals on the PACK side are disconnected from the RCM.
+Check Item Criteria Precaution Check that the ground cables of the PACK, DCDC (supported only by some models), PCS, RCM, LTMS, and LCC are connected.
+If the ground cables are not connected, contact your vendor.
+None Check whether the BAT+ and BAT- terminals on the RCM side are connected to cables, and whether the general power terminals on the PACK side are disconnected from the RCM.
 None If the cables on the RCM side are not connected or the terminals on the PACK side are not disconnected, contact your vendor.
-Check that all switches of the PACK, PCS, RCM, and LTMS are turned off.
-None If the switches are not turned off, contact your vendor.
-Check whether cables of the PACK, PCS, RCM, and LTMS are connected.
-None If the cables are not connected, contact your vendor.
-(Optional) Check whether the PACK-level TRSD is available and whether cables are properly connected.
-This check item applies to the ESS equipped with a PACK-level TRSD.
-If the PACK-level TRSD cables are not connected, contact your vendor.
+Check that all switches of the PACK, DCDC (supported only by some models), PCS, RCM, and LTMS are turned off.
+If the switches are not turned off, sontact your yender.
+None contact your vendor.
+Check whether the ground cables of the PACK, DCDC (supported only by some models), PCS, RCM, and LTMS are connected.
+If the cables are not connected, contact your vendor.
+None